Cuff bracelet

 Denim and lace are so adorable together especially if you (like me) are fond of Shabby Chic and Boho style.
 Let’s make a denim cuff bracelet.
 Nice little DIY project to upcycle some parts of old jeans.
 Makes a great summer accessory and a lovely handmade gift.
 More gift ideas to make are here >>>

-There are three types of fastening are possible to make.
-In this free tutorial I will describe all.
-I personally prefer the first option – two button and elastic loops, because the bracelet then stays straight and does not swivel, as with one jeans button.
-But you might prefer to use the original jeans button and button hole as a design element and so you will find the instructions below.
-Talking about the third option with hidden clasps – I am not sure if I like how much bulk is on the ends and how it sticks out once overlapped.
+There are three types of bracelet fastening are possible to make.
+In this free tutorial I will describe all three.
+I personally prefer the first option – two buttons and elastic loops, because the bracelet then stays straight and does not swivel, as with one jeans button.
+But you might prefer to use the original jeans button and button hole as a design element and so you will also find the instructions below.
+Talking about the third option with hidden clasps – I am not sure if I like how much bulk is has on the ends and how it sticks out once overlapped.

 Cuff bracelet from old jeans